colinpaicemq/TLSWorkshop/documentation/workshopDocumentation.md

 - what type is it?
 - what is the subject?
-- what is the expiry dat
+- what is the expiry date range?
-- e range?
 - does it have an issuer? if not why not?
 - what sort of public key is it, and what key size?